s5k6/shelltalk/README.md

 behaviour in case pattern matching fails.
 This may be an important design choice when writing shell scripts.

-Print your default settings:
+Print your default settings, mine are:

     $ shopt failglob nullglob
     failglob        off
     nullglob        off

-If `failglob` is set, the program will not be called if the match
-fails:
+If `failglob` is off (unset), then `nullglob` decides whether a non-matching glob is passed to the program, or not:

-    $ shopt -s failglob    # set failglob
+    $ shopt -u failglob nullglob   # switch both off
     $ ./arg *.x
-    bash: no match: *.x    # `arg` is not even called

-Otherwise, `nullglob` decides whether a non-matching glob is passed to the program, or not:

-    $ shopt -u failglob nullglob
-    $ ./arg *.x
     argv[0] = ./arg
     argv[1] = *.x          # unexpanded glob passed to program

-    $ shopt -s nullglob
+    $ shopt -s nullglob    # enable nullglob
     $ ./arg *.x
     argv[0] = ./arg        # no arguments are created

+Hence, with `nullglob`, a failed match creates no arguments.

+However, if `failglob` is set, then the program will not be called with a failed match.
+The setting of nullglob becomes irrelevant:

+    $ shopt -s failglob    # set failglob
+    $ ./arg *.x
+    bash: no match: *.x    # `arg` is not even called

 Settings by `shopt` persist until changed again, or termination of the shell.

-  * In interactive shalls, I prefer to have `failglob` enabled by
-    default: If the glob fails, I'd rather think about what to really pass to a program.
 Modify your `~/.bashrc` to taste.

+In interactive shells, I prefer to have `failglob` enabled by default:
+If the glob fails, I'd rather think about what to really pass to a program.

-  * In a shell script, it may very well be adequate to deviate from failing.
-It really **depends on the program invoked**.
-You can change these options multiple times in a script, if req'd.
+In a shell script, it really depends on the situation.
+It may very well be legitimate to have a failing glob create an empty list, or to yield an error.
+You can change these options multiple times in a script, I tend to start with `failglob` enabled, and adapt mid-script if req'd.

 Quoting
 -------

-If spaces separate words, and globs are expanded to file names, then how can one pass these **meta characters** as part of a command line argument?
+If spaces separate words, and globs are expanded to file names, then how can one pass these **metacharacters** as part of a command line argument?

 Now consider this: